smnorris/bcfishpass/_sources/02_model_access.md.txt

 For a given area of interest, modelling reports on:

-- total length of stream potentially accessible to species of interest
+- total length of stream naturally accessible to species of interest
-- length of potentially accessible stream with no known or potential anthropogenic barriers downstream
+- length of naturally accessible stream with no known or potential anthropogenic barriers downstream
-- amount of potentially accessible stream upstream of each known/potential barrier
+- amount of naturally accessible stream upstream of each known/potential barrier
-- amount of potentially accessible stream upstream of each known/potential barrier, and downstream of any other known/potential barrier
+- amount of naturally accessible stream upstream of each known/potential barrier, and downstream of any other known/potential barrier

 ## 8. Known limitations

-The model represents streams potentially passable/accessible to fish based only on known barriers, modelled gradient barriers, the species theoretical swimming ability, and known fish observations.
+The model represents streams naturally passable/accessible to fish based only on known barriers, modelled gradient barriers, the species theoretical swimming ability, and known fish observations.
 Fish inventories are incomplete, the modelled swimming ability of various species is an approximation, and the model does not account for partial barriers.

 Field testing / validation / ground truthing of this model and the assumptions that went into creating it have not been carried out.
 To date, peer review of the methodology has been limited.